chinmayhegde/fodl/_posts/2022-01-12-generalization01.md

 What about other choices of loss?
 Ji et al.[^ji2020] showed a similar directional convergence result for general *exponentially tailed* loss functions, while clarifying that the limit direction may differ across different losses.

-More pertinently, what about other choices of *architecture*?
+More pertinently, what about other choices of *architecture* (beyond linear models)?
 We examine this next.

 ## Nonlinear models and incremental learning
 {:.label}